How to File A FedEx Accident Claim?

-FedEx uses 18-wheelers to haul freight, which are also called semis or big rigs.
+FedEx uses 18-wheelers to haul freight, also called semis or big rigs.
 The U.S. Department of Transportation says that these large trucks are involved in about 13 percent of all traffic accidents, and they kill about 5,000 people annually.
 In some cases, the drivers of the other vehicles were responsible for the accidents.
-However, many times the negligence of FedEx drivers and mechanics is solely responsible.
+However, many times the negligence of FedEx drivers and mechanics is solely their responsible.
 Here are a few recent accidents involving FedEx vehicles.

 - In 2008, two people were killed when a FedEx truck hit a passenger vehicle in Maryland.